potetm/fusebox/README.md

 Most production applications will want to use a cache instead of memoize.
 It's included in this library for three reasons:

-* Memoize makes sense for a small subset of use cases.
+1. Memoize makes sense for a small subset of use cases.
-* `clojure.core/memoize` will re-run its fn under contention, and you probably want to avoid it.
+2. `clojure.core/memoize` will re-run its fn under contention, and you probably want to avoid it.
-* To show a good setup for [caching](https://github.com/ben-manes/caffeine).
+3. To show a good template for setting up a [cache](https://github.com/ben-manes/caffeine).

 ### Rate Limit
 ```clj